 BRIAN SHAWCROFT, AIA, ARIBA (1929-2017)

 Brian Shawcroft grew up in Nottingham, England.
 He graduated from the West Essex Technical College and School of Art in 1953 with an ARIBA degree.
 He interned for Tomei and Maxwell in London in 1954, Slater Uren and Pike from 1954-1956, Page and Steele in Toronto from 1956-1959, and Eduardo Catalano in Cambridge MA in 1960.
 He finished his Masters in Architecture at both MIT and Harvard University in 1960.
 From then until 1968 he was an associate professor of architecture at the NCSU School of Design.
-For a number of years he worked with Holloway and Reeves, then started a private practice as Shawcroft, Burns, and Kahn.
-In 1968, he joined with Dan MacMillan to form MacMillan, MacMillan, Shawcroft and Thames which broke up in 1970.
+He worked with Holloway and Reeves then started a private practice as Shawcroft, Burns, and Kahn.
+In 1968, he joined with Dan MacMillan to form MacMillan MacMillan Shawcroft and Thames which broke up in 1970.

-For a time, he worked with Harwell Hamilton Harris at his office on Cox Avenue.
-With Clay Taylor and Jerry Cook, he established the firm Environmental Planning Associates in 1971 which became Shawcroft Taylor a few years later.
+For a brief time, he worked with Harwell Hamilton Harris on Cox Avenue in Raleigh.
+With Clay Taylor and Jerry Cook, he established Environmental Planning Associates in 1971 which became Shawcroft Taylor a few years later.
 That lasted until 1990 when he became part of McKimmon Edwards Shawcroft with his tennis partner Jimmy Edwards and Arthur McKimmon.
 He left around 1992 then went on his own.
-Shawcroft designed much of the local built inventory 1970-1990.
+Shawcroft designed much of the local Modernist inventory 1970-1990.
 In 1991, Shawcroft was awarded the Henry Kamphoefner Prize.
 He underwrote a yearly freehand drawing prize at the NCSU College of Design.
-All photos by Shawcroft unless noted.
+He was a consummate photographer.

 1962 - The Hans and Christian Gerhard House, 2707 Sevier Street, Durham NC.
 Designed while Shawcroft worked for Charles Kahn.
 Built by C. S. Witt.
 Sold in 1966 to Philip and Helen Pratt.
 Sold in 1994 to Adam and Sheryl Fowler.
 Sold in 2017 to Jennifer and Peter Hoff.
 Bottom four photos by Sheryl Fowler.